Stamp duty and capital gain tax applicable in Malta

 provided in both cases the Housing Authority is satisfied that there is no collusion between the parties; and

-- the applicant is a Maltese citizen or an EU citizen, a person enjoying a refugee status, a person who possess the status of subsidiary protection, who enjoys a long-term residence status or who enjoys a specific residence authorization.
+- the applicant is a Maltese citizen or an EU citizen, a person enjoying a refugee status, a person who possesses the status of subsidiary protection, who enjoys a long-term residence status, or who enjoys a specific residence authorization.
 In the case only of married couples but not separated, one of the couple must be a Maltese or EU citizen; and

-- applicants are residents of Malta and have been so resident continuously for not less than eighteen (18) consecutive months immediately preceding the date of application; and
+- applicants are residents of Malta and have been so residents continuously for not less than eighteen (18) consecutive months immediately preceding the date of application; and

 - in the case of married couples, two persons who have entered into a Civil Union, and who are not legally or de facto separated or more than three applicants together, the application for Assistance under this Scheme must be made jointly in solidum;